Ask. Learn. Improve

 15 minutes of searching.
 Zero useful answers.

-Retrieval-Augmented Generation (RAG) fundamentally changes this paradigm by understanding meaning, not just matching words.
+Retrieval-Augmented Generation (RAG) changes this by understanding meaning, not just matching words.

 RAG vs Traditional Search Comparison